theobald-software/theobald-software.github.io/content/_en/xtract-universal/execute-and-automate-extractions/call-via-commandline.md

 When using [Pull Destinations](../destinations#pull-and-push-destinations) like HTTP-CSV, HTTP-JSON, etc., extracted data is written into the standard output (sdtout).

 #### Standard Output of Push Destinations
-When using [Push Destinations](../destinations#pull-and-push-destinations) an [Extraktion Log](../logging/logging-access-via-designer#extraction-logs) in CSV format is written into the standard output (stdout).
+When using [Push Destinations](../destinations#pull-and-push-destinations) an [Extraction Log](../logging/logging-access-via-designer#extraction-logs) in CSV format is written into the standard output (stdout).

 #### Standard Error Output
 Logs and error notifications are written into the standard error output (stderr).